|

 Smoking-Meat.com is supported by its readers.
 We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-One of the most frustrating things about learning to smoke meat is doing everything right on paper and still getting disappointing results.
+One of the most frustrating things about learning to smoke meat is doing everything right and still ending up with results that leave you scratching your head.

 Why Smoker Type Matters So Much